-PREREQUISITE: Eligibility for ENGL1A.
-Be advised: students who have passed ENGL1A and MATH51 have reported feeling more confident and comfortable with the concepts and material presented in this course.
+SUGGESTED PREPARATION: Students who have passed ENGL1A and MATH51 have reported feeling more confident and comfortable with the concepts and material presented in this course.

-FORMAT: Class will consist of group discussions, in-class activities and lectures; multimedia presentations, videos and overheads will aid visualization; observation projects.
+FORMAT: Class will consist of group discussions, in-class activities and lectures; multimedia presentations, videos and overheads will aid visualization.
 Study Guides and some assignments will be on the Internet.